binary-com/academy/_posts/en/2016-12-22-greetings.md

 If you can spare us five minutes of your time, please tell us how we can improve further in order to serve you better.

-Tell us your favourite Binary.com feature and what we can do even better in 2017
+####Tell us your favourite Binary.com feature and what we can do even better in 2017

 <p class="p--action"><a class="button" href="https://trade.binary.com/2017wishlist_en/"><span>Send your feedback</span></a></p>

+Regards,

+The Binary.com Team